WWWonderer/activity_logger/firefox_bridge/README.md

 Linux is the same flow but with the manifest under `~/.mozilla/native-messaging-hosts/`.

+### Private (incognito) windows
+Firefox blocks extensions from private windows unless you allow it.
+After loading the add-on, open **about:addons → Activity Logger Bridge → Run in Private Windows → Allow**.
+Without this toggle, the bridge will not see incognito tabs and the logger will fall back to blank Firefox URLs.

 ## Load the extension

 1) In Firefox, open `about:debugging#/runtime/this-firefox`.